Best approximation of functions by log-polynomials: Introduction

 \begin{thm} Let $f:\R^n\to[0,+\infty)$ be a bounded function with $\|f\|_\infty=f(0)=1$.
 Moreover, let $(t_2,g_2)\in(1,+\infty)\times\mathrm{int}(\F_d(\R^n))$ be such that $f(x)\leq t_2\exp(-g_2(x))$ for every $x\in\mathbb R^n$.
 Then the following are equivalent: \begin{enumerate}[(i)] \item $(t_2,g_2)$ is the only solution of \textit{Problem \ref{problem2}}. \item There exist $x_1,\dots,x_m\in\mathbb R^n$, $m\leq {n+d-1\choose d}+1$, with $f(x_i)=t_2\exp(-g_2(x_i))$, and $\lambda_i>0$, $1\leq i\leq m$, such that

 \end{enumerate} \end{thm}

 The paper is organized as follows.
 In Section \ref{sec:TechnicalResults} we provide all the definitions and properties related to homogeneous polynomials which are needed for the study of both problems.
 Section \ref{section:prob1} is devoted to give the existence of a minimization point in \textit{Problem \ref{problem1}}.
-In Section \ref{section:prob2} we study \textit{Problem \ref{problem2}}, giving similar results as given in Section \ref{section:prob1}, and new facts that allow to prove the existence and uniqueness of the minimization problem, under the additional assumption given in Theorem \ref{thm:prob2}.
-Finally, we give the characterization of the minimization point in terms of the contact points.
+In Section \ref{section:prob2} we study \textit{Problem \ref{problem2}}, giving similar results as the ones given in Section \ref{section:prob1}, and new facts that allow to prove the existence and uniqueness of the minimization problem, under the additional assumption given in Theorem \ref{thm:prob2}.
+Further, we give the characterization of the minimization point in terms of the contact points.
+Finally in Section \ref{sec:Application_OVR_d_oir_d} we introduce the $d$-outer volume and integral ratio of a convex body, and show an application of the $d$-L\"owner-Lasserre polynomial to approximation of convex bodies.